Skip to content

 Type Description Cost Estimate

-Third-Party Insurance Priced per pound ~$1.25/lb
+Third Party Insurance Priced per pound about $1.25 per lb

-Full Value Protection 1–2% of item value $500–$1,000 on $50,000 property
+Full Value Protection one to two percent of item value $500 to $1,000 on $50,000 property

-Released Value Minimal coverage Often free with licensed movers
+Released Value minimal coverage often free with licensed movers

 Post-Move Setup Costs